 How to Make an Ice Pack for Your Hemorrhoids at Home?

-If you haven’t got any ice packs of your own, then not to worry, as you can make your own at home.
+If you haven’t got any ice packs of your own, then don’t worry, as you can make your own at home.
 While they’re not going to be as easy or comfortable to use as store-bought ones, they’re quick and easy to make, and they will cost you next to nothing!

 All you need is some crushed ice wrapped in a clean cloth.
 Again, make sure you’re not making any contact with your skin when sitting on it for extended periods of time, but it should do the job – although, these may be a little messier as the water can easily escape as it melts.